priithaamer/adyen-skinbuilder/README.markdown

 Simple Rack server to make Adyen skin authoring easier.
-Also includes rake tasks to bundle skin directories into deployable bundles (not yet implemented):
+Also includes rake tasks to bundle skin directories into deployable bundles (not yet implemented).

 ## Install